Become Tomorrow's Game Changer!

 - Fluency in English (TOEFL, PTE, IELTS or CPE):

-- Pearson Test of English (PTE): 63 (minimum score of 59 in each section).
+- Pearson Test of English Academic (PTE-A) Online/Offline: 63 (minimum of 59 in all bands)

-Please note English test scores must be communicated to GGSB by the beginning of July for September intake.
+Please note: English test scores must be communicated to GEM by the beginning of July for September programs.

 To ensure Grenoble Ecole de Management is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.